When you run a small business, you want to ensure that productivity is at its peak.

-Method:CRM users: Method supports a variety of payment gateways for customer portals, including Authorize.Net, PSIGate, PayPal, and Intuit QuickBooks Payments (for US versions of QuickBooks Online).
+Method:CRM users: Method supports a variety of payment gateways for customer portals, including Authorize.Net, PayPal, and Intuit QuickBooks Payments (for US versions of QuickBooks Online).

 5. Your team isn’t spending time processing orders

-When your online customer portal is connected to a customizable CRM platform, you can open up even more self-serve options to your customers.
-This further streamlines your workflows and reduces the administrative burden for your team.
+When your online customer portal is connected to a customizable CRM platform, you can open up even more self-serve options for your customers.

-Cameron worked with Method’s customization experts to enable their physical therapist customers to place orders directly through the online customer portal.
+Cameron worked with Method’s customization experts to allow physical therapist customers to place orders directly through the online customer portal.

 The project was the first of its kind in Cameron’s industry, reducing the team’s administrative workload while improving the purchasing experience for his customers.

 “The therapist logs into the portal selects the required equipment, and the information is captured in Method:CRM for confirmation.
 The therapist receives a copy of the order and can view past and outstanding orders for multiple patients on their dashboard.
 Instead, of having 18 folders the therapist now has a single portal screen.
 And because the customer portal timestamps every submitted order, I can track order completion timeframes, and identify where further improvements can be made.”